-It is important to understand how to make sure your telehealth video app is HIPAA compliant so that your patients information can be secured properly.
+It is important to understand how to make sure your telehealth video app is HIPAA compliant so that your patients’ information can be secured properly.
 For discussion purposes, we will consider a telehealth application where patients may search for doctors and then schedule a video consultation with them.

 To keep it simple, let’s focus on the healthcare provider directory and the patient’s video consultation.
 When the patient is booking a consultation with their doctor, these are example areas that should be considered private information:

-- Patient Address, account information.
+- Patient account information

 - Any notes the patient has on their profile about past treatments or medical conditions.

 - Reviews of the doctor by past patients must be anonymized.
 No usernames or dates of treatments should be shared by past patients.
-A 1-5 star rating for examples is fine, but a testimonial that identifies the past patient or shares details about their treatment is unacceptable.
+A 1-5 star rating is fine, but a testimonial that identifies the past patient or shares details about their treatment is unacceptable.

-- Details on numbers of patients treated in the past by that doctor in a particular region.
+- Details on numbers of patients treated in the past by that doctor in a particular region

 - Any payment information or healthcare plan information supplied by the patient must be protected.

 Once the patient is speaking with the doctor in the video chat session, a tool with the following features ensures that patient information is protected: